p2k3m/astro/README.md

 3. Run this project and enter the same details.
 The ascendant sign and the houses occupied by the Sun and Moon should match the AstroSage results.

-A regression test in `tests/astrosage-compare.test.js` hardcodes these AstroSage values so you can verify them automatically with `npm test`.
+A regression test in `tests/reference-case.test.js` performs the AstroSage comparison by hardcoding these values so you can verify them automatically with `npm test`.